Types of Mortgages

 Advantages: ARMs could potentially result in lower overall payments if market rates decrease over time.
 This feature makes it an appealing choice for those who plan to sell their home before the fixed-rate period ends.

 Disadvantages: However, the uncertainty is a significant risk.
 If rates increase, your monthly payments could increase considerably, straining your budget.
-It’s also important to note that adjusting your budget to accommodate for higher payments can be a stressful process.
+It’s also important to note that adjusting your budget to accommodate higher payments can be a stressful process.

 3. Interest-only Mortgages